 While this dish is delicious on its own for breakfast or dinner, you can also try it with sides such as the following:

 - Toasted vegan gluten-free sourdough from Bread SRSLY.
+Use code VEGGIESSAVETHEDAY for $5 off your first order.

 - Air Fryer Home Fries